Links to voting resources and answers to your questions.

 - By mail using this printable voter registration form (a Spanish-language version is also available)

-- In person at your county Supervisor of Elections office, public library, or any of these voter registration agencies
+- In person at the Supervisor of Elections or a designated agency

 You can find deadlines for upcoming elections on the Supervisor of Elections website HERE.

 Florida is a closed primary state.
 If you want to change your party affiliation so you can vote in the partisan races in a party’s primary election, you need to make that change by the 29-day voter registration deadline.
+Use the links above.
 If the deadline has already passed, you can still submit an application with those changes at any time, and they’ll be applied for future elections.

 If you need to update your signature, you can submit a completed paper Voter Registration form with your updated signature to the Supervisor of Elections.